 Texting a Lead

 Another follow up option is texting a lead.
 If your leads are younger, especially under 40, they are likely not going to answer an unknown phone number.
 Texting them first can help a lead identify who is calling.
 But before your firm can text a lead, you will need to get their permission.
 This can be done through an opt-in form or by asking for permission to text them on your firm’s contact form.
 Once you have permission, you can begin texting your lead.

 When texting your firm’s leads, make your messages short & clear.
 If you want them to call you back, state this.
-For example, if you just received a lead via the contact form on your firm’s site, consider texting them something like “Hi Deanna, this is Rachel from The Law Firm.
+For example, if you just received a lead via the contact form on your firm’s site, consider texting them something like “Hi Micheal, this is Pam from The Law Firm.
 We received your inquiry about your wrongful termination.
-Please call me at 617-123-4567 to further discuss your claim.” or “Hi Deanna, this is Rachel from The Law Firm.
+Please call me at 617-123-4567 to further discuss your claim.” or “Hi Michael, this is Pam from The Law Firm.
 We received your inquiry about your wrongful termination.
 I’ll call you this afternoon to discuss your claim.”
 You can even add a link to your firm’s calendar to schedule a call (just keep in mind some may think a text with a link is spam).

 Often, the best follow-up process uses a combination of calling, emailing and texting a lead.
 Automating the process of frequent outbound calls, follow up emails, and reminder texts can make connecting with claimants easier too.
 Schedule your emails or texts for specific days or for when a lead completes a specific action (such as scheduling a call with your firm).
 As your firm works to fine-tune your intake process, track what tactics are most successful.
 You can then adjust what works best for your firm.